TEAM SELECTION POLICY

 - All players must register by the registration cut-off date to be eligible for placement in a team.
 Players who do not meet this deadline will be placed on a waiting list, and only placed in a team if an appropriate vacancy exists.

-- Teams are generally made up of 7-8 players to ensure all players are given plenty of court time by the coach.
+- Teams are generally made up of 7-8 players to ensure all players are given plenty of court time by the coach, although teams of 6 or 9 may occur depending on registration numbers.

 - Teams will be selected according to each player’s level of skill and ability and to facilitate their ongoing development.
 Teams will ideally be comprised of players that are of a similar skill level.